HealthRex/CDSS/scripts/DevWorkshop/GoogleCloudPlatform/readme.md

 1. Making Queries in BQ
 2. Saving a Table in BQ
 3. Loading Data into Google Storage
-4. Making a VM
-5. Cloning a VM

 ### SQL Introduced
 1. SQL commands